 - Scholarship in 2020 at University of Oxford

-Vivian is a first year DPhil student reading Biochemistry at Brasenose College.
-Under the supervision of Professor Colin Kleanthous, her project investigates how bacteriocins, a protein antibiotic naturally produced by bacteria, manipulate their target cells’ energy transduction systems to translocate across the cells’ membrane barrier, thus killing the target cell.
+Vivian is currently reading Biochemistry at St Anne's College.
+Under the supervision of Prof. Colin Kleanthous, her project investigates how bacteriocin, a protein antibiotic naturally produced by bacteria, manipulates their target cells’ energy transduction system to translocate across the cells’ membrane barrier, thus killing the target cell.

-Graduated from the University of Birmingham with a MSci in Biochemistry with Professional Placement, Vivian during her undergraduate studies undertook a year-long industrial position as a Scientist at Sygnature Discovery Ltd, a Nottingham-based drug discovery company.
+A graduate of St Stephen's Girls' College in Hong Kong, Vivian went on to pursue an MSci degree in Biochemistry with Professional Placement at the University of Birmingham.
+During her undergraduate studies, Vivian undertook a year-long industrial position as a Scientist at Sygnature Discovery Ltd, a Nottingham-based drug discovery company.
 She was involved in various capability-building projects and developed in vitro fibrosis organ models for high-throughput screening.
-The cellular assay she developed is illustrated here: https://www.sygnaturediscovery.com/drug-discovery/bioscience/cellular-assays/fibrosis/
+The cellular assay she developed is illustrated here: https://www.sygnaturediscovery.com/drug-discovery/bioscience/cellular-assays/fibrosis/.

 For her MSci final year project, she researched with Dr. Timothy Knowles’ group on phospholipid transfer by the Mla system in Gram-negative bacteria.
 There she developed an interest in studying protein-protein interactions within the multi-layered bacterial cell envelope.

 Vivian is passionate about teaching and has completed the accreditation for Descriptor 1 of the UK Professional Standards Framework (PSF) for Teaching and Supporting Learning in Higher Education.
 She has been awarded the Graduate Development Scholarship by St Anne's College, University of Oxford, to teach biochemistry undergraduates.